trudypainter/trudy-computer-react/projects/trudy-computer/trudycomputer.md

 A lot of my minimalist/bruatlist web design inspiration is collected in this [Are.na channel](https://www.are.na/trudy-painter/ui-ux-e7l6cz6uksa).

 The frontend is made with React.
-The backend is a Flask web server (hosted on Heroku) that serves Markdown files.
-The backend is a custom content management system I designed myself.
+The backend is a Flask web server (hosted on Heroku) that turns Markdown files into HTML.
+The backend also has a custom content management system designed by me.

 Below are diagrams from my initial design stages.
-And, you can look at how the system was made in this repository.
+And, you can look at how the system was made in [this repository](https://github.com/trudypainter/trudy-computer-react).

 ![Frontend](frontend.jpeg)